 Silver Ribbon Fern (Pteris Cretica)

 Pteris Cretica is another brake fern I felt needed to be added to this list.
 Its appearance very closely resembles that of Silver Lace Fern (Pteris Ensiformis).
 The difference with this plant is it grows a little bigger and is more tolerable to dryer locations.
 Utilizing this plant in a vivarium really adds maturity as well as variegation to the enclosure.
-The palm tree look the fronds Silver Ribbon Fern give off also adds an interesting aspect of scale to a terrarium as well.
+The palm tree looks the fronds Silver Ribbon Fern give off also adds an interesting aspect of scale to a terrarium as well.

 The natural habitat of Silver Ribbon Fern is rocky woodlands or shaded forests.
 An interesting take away with this plant is its vertical scaping preferences.
 Pteris Cretica actually prefers steep hills and stone walls to latch on.
 Consider this fern for a vivarium that needs to make use of empty space on textured backdrops.
 Check out this extensive guide about Pteris Cretica for care tips and more information about this type of plant.

 Delta Maidenhair Fern (Adiantum Raddianum)

 Over time we will cover many varieties of Maidenhair Fern.
 After all, there are hundreds of individual species that make up the Adiantum as a whole.
 The Delta Maidenhair Fern variation of the species seems like it was made for life in a terrarium.
 Everything about this fern, like its size, requirements, and growth rate, literally screams vivarium!
 The habitat this fern is native to is tropical and rainy… Even though Adiantum Raddianum will require a well-drained substrate… It is still very suitable for acidic enclosures that have heavy use of foggers or misters.